 A product launch campaign builds anticipation and drives interest in a new product.

 It integrates digital marketing, social media ads, influencer collaborations, and email marketing to reach potential buyers.
+Factoring in the cost of Facebook ads is crucial when allocating budget, as it's often a significant but high-ROI component of digital strategy.

 Apple, for example, heavily relies on integrated marketing strategies.
 And for their iPhone launches, they use live events, teaser videos, targeted online ads, and other forms of advertising to create buzz and excitement, ensuring all platforms reinforce the same core message.